happykhan/microreact-cookbook/docs/an-advanced-tutorial/step-3.md

 ## Tutorial

 You should be using the project we opened in the previous steps.
 Please see [Creating an editable project](./step-1.md) and follow the instructions if not.
 Now that you've created one chart, you can create another one!
+Select the "Kpn Colombia" view.
 Click on the Pen symbol on the right hand side and click on "Create New Chart".

 ![Task 3: What are the dominating STs in Colombia?
 Now that you've created one chart, you can create another one!
 Step 1: Go to the "Pen: symbol on the right hand side and click on the"Create New Chart".](tutorial/create%20new%20chart.png){width="60%"}